Pakistan Navy: Auxiliaries, mine countermeasures, and amphibious warfare

 The Navy has six replenishment oil tankers, three minehunters, and four Griffon 2000TD hovercraft for the amphibious warfare.
-The Landing Craft Mechanized (LCM) are the important centre pieces for the amphibious operations undertaken by the Marines and expeditionary actions by the Army as two of the LCMs are commissioned by the Navy after being handed over by the KSEW Ltd. in 2016.
+The Landing Craft Mechanized (LCM) are the important centre pieces for the amphibious operations undertaken by the Marines and expeditionary actions by the Army as two of the LCMs were commissioned by the Navy after being handed over by the KSEW Ltd. in 2016.
 On 30th June 2025, Pakistan Navy got three more hovercraft that were formerly in service with the Royal Marines and were decommissioned from service in 2021.
 Griffon Marine Support got a contract from UK's Defence Equipment & Support (DE&S) in 2022 to refurbish and prepare the hovercraft for the transfer.